fnatvig/XSTL/README.md

 This repository contains code for reproducing the results reported in the paper:

-**"Exploring Cross-Substation Transfer Learning for Improving Cybersecurity in IEC 61850 Substations"** (Submitted to IEEE Access)
+Natvig, F., Nordström, L., & Ericsson, G. N. (2025).
+Exploring Cross-Substation Transfer Learning for Improving Cybersecurity in IEC 61850 Substations. *IEEE Access.*

 ## Overview